Your Facebook CPM doesn’t have to run away from you. Here's how it’s dictated and how you can decrease it.

 Imagine you’re going to buy tomatoes at your local grocery store.
 Tomatoes cost $1 per KG, so your $5 budget can buy 5 KG of tomatoes.
-But what happens if the store decides to double the price per KG?
+But what happens if the store decides to charge a higher cost per KG?
 Suddenly, your $5 budget is insufficient, and you need to either scale it or do with fewer tomatoes.

 And what if it was the other way around?
 What if the price was $0.5 per KG?
 Then your budget would get you 10 KG of tomatoes!

 On Facebook, you’re not paying for tomatoes, but rather for impressions.
 Hence, if your CPM was lower, your ad would be seen more, which may result in more conversions and a higher ROAS.
 Now, who wouldn’t want that?

 - Go to the Ads Manager.

 - Open the Columns drop-down menu and select “Performance and Clicks”.

 - Scroll right until you reach the CPM column.

 Alternatively, you can select Customize Columns from the drop-down menu, tick CPM, and click “Apply”.